zimmerman-dev/zettel-note/Zettelkasten/Vectors.md

 letters[i][j];
 ```

-See [[Loops - Nesting]] for information on iterating through vectors and 2D vectors.
+See [[Control Flow - Nesting Loops]] for information on iterating through vectors and 2D vectors.

 ---
 ### 🔹 Vector Rules (C++)